geofflangenderfer/practice_inner_dot/README.md

       python learn_inner.py

 ## Inner Product
-If you take the inner product, C, of two m,n matrices A and B, then:
+If you take the inner product, C, of two matrices A and B, then cols_A = cols_B so that each vector in this dot product will be the same size:

     C[i, j] = A[i, :] * B[j, :]

 ## Dot Product
-Likewise, if you take the dot product, C, of two m,n matrices A and B, then:
+Likewise, if you take the dot product, C, of two matrices A and B, then cols_A = rows_B so that each vector in this dot product will be the same size:

     C[i, j] = A[i, :] * B[:, j]